SealedSaint/ibotta_platform_dev/README.md

 The [Load from File](#load-from-file) endpoint makes it quick and easy to load the English dictionary into the data store.
 This is often a good starting point.

+### Technically...
+The data store uses two different data structures: an `anagramMap` and a `sizeMap`.

+**anagramMap**
+- The `anagramMap` contains the words in the store as keys with values equal to the [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of anagrams for that word.
+- This data structure allows for fast anagram searching.

+**sizeMap**
+- The `sizeMap` contains the length (size) of words as keys with values equal to the [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of words with that length.
+- This data structure allows for quicker word addition to the store (to `anagramMap`, specifically).
+Since anagrams are determined by words being the same size and containing the same characters, when a new word is added to the store we already know which words to test for same-character-ness.

 ### Inherent Assumptions
 There are a few inherent assumptions being made in the API logic a user should be aware of:
 - Words are considered valid as determined through the `isProperWord` function in "WordStore.class.js".
 Users are informed when "improper" words are provided, and processing will not take place.
 Words are "proper" according to the following criteria: